Use a cloud distribution point in Configuration Manager

 Version 3 certificates.
 For more information, see CNG certificates overview.

-Starting in version 1802, when you configure Windows with the following policy: System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing
+When you configure Windows with the following policy: System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing

-Starting in version 1802, support for TLS 1.2.
+Support for TLS 1.2.
 For more information, see Cryptographic controls technical reference.

 Server authentication certificate